cristianku/CarND-Behavioral-Cloning-Project3/writeup_report.md

 #### 4. What about shuffling the data ?

-Its important to note, that in the solutions before ( Udacity, shuffling the entire sample list , not the image array), or the big image array in memory, the shuffling was done in the **generator** at the** begin of each epoch**
+Its important to note, using this solution it is difficult to shuffle all the data at each epoch change.

-Because now I am reading data in chunk from disk, the generetor doesnt have all the data in hands, but only eventually this big chunk, or , in other words, the Python Queue.
+Because now I am reading data in chunk from disk, the **generator** doesnt have all the data in hands, but only eventually this big chunk, or , in other words, the current state of the Python Queue.

-Because shuffling a Queue is a loss of performance ( very slow ), I had to transfer shuffling data into the Queue loader:
+Shuffling a Queue is not a good choice for performance reasons.

+So I have decided to put the shuffle in the Queue Loader:

 1. Queue loader reads a Big Chunk from Pytable ( from disk ):